Page Contents

 They tend to have more carbohydrates than hypotonic drinks but less than hypertonic ones which means the time taken to absorb into the bloodstream lies somewhere between the two.

-My suggestion: test them for yourself and decide what works for you.
+As with any sports nutrition product, test them for yourself and decide what works for you.

 What cycling snacks to eat after a ride?